 - Club and Organization Manual

 The Radford University student experience is strengthened through relationships among students, faculty, and staff, and affirmed by active community building by student organizations, departments, and university programs.
 We always strive to balance community building with community safety.
-Fall 2020 calls on each of us to commit to these shared principles more than ever.
-As such, we have amended several campus resources, processes, and expectations to encourage creative and safe interactions and opportunities.
+During the Spring 2021 semester, we will continue our good efforts from the Fall.
+We will adhere to amended campus resources, processes, and expectations to encourage creative and safe interactions and opportunities.

 Clubs and organizations are encouraged to continue to refer to the Club Handbook and consult with the Student Organization Assistance and Resources (S.O.A.R.) office to support their efforts.
 Departments and university programs are welcome to reach out to their leadership, the Student Involvement department, and/or the Associate Vice President for Student Life, Tricia Smith.